Proximal ADMM for Nonconvex and Nonsmooth Optimization: Proximal ADMM

 where $F(\x) = g(\x) + \sum_{i =1}^N f_i(\x_i)$ and $\rho$ is the penalty parameter.

-Following the standard AL methods, the proximal ADMM is mainly composed of \texttt{Primal update} and \texttt{Dual update} as shown in \textbf{Algorithm} \ref{alg: perturbed_ADMM}.
-In \texttt{Primal update}, the primal variables $\x = (\x_i)_{i=1}^N$ are updated by minimizing the AL function over the local constraints $\X = \prod_{i=1}^N \X_i$ in a distributed manner.
-Particularly, to handle the composite objective component $g$, we linearize the composite term at each iteration $k$ by $\langle \nabla g(\x^k), \x - \x^{k} \rangle$.
-Note that the local objective terms $f_i$ can also be linearized similarly and the proof of this paper still applies.
-To favor computation efficiency and scaling properties, we adopt the \emph{Jacobian} scheme and empower the agents to update their decision components in parallel at each iteration with the preceding information of their interconnected agents.
+Following the standard AL methods, the proximal ADMM is composed of \texttt{Primal update} and \texttt{Dual update} as shown in \textbf{Algorithm} \ref{alg: perturbed_ADMM}.
+In \texttt{Primal update}, the primal variables $\x = (\x_i)_{i=1}^N$ are updated in a distributed manner via \emph{Jacobian} decomposition.
+Particularly, to handle the composite objective component $g$, we linearize the composite term at each iteration $k$ by $g(\x^k) + \langle \nabla g(\x^k), \x - \x^{k} \rangle$ (the constant part $g(\x^k)$ is dropped).
+Note that the local objective terms $f_i$ can also be linearized similarly if necessary and the proof of this paper still applies.
+To favor computation efficiency and scaling properties, we adopt the \emph{Jacobian} scheme and empower the agents to update their decision components in parallel at each iteration with the preceding information from their interconnected agents.
 Particularly, to enhance convergence, a proximal term $\Vert \x_i - \x_i^{k + 1} \Vert^2$ is imposed on the local objective of each agent (Step 3).
-This has been used in many \emph{Jacobian} ADMMs both in convex settings \cite{li2020distributed, deng2017parallel, chang2014multi} and in nonconvex settings \cite{liu2019linearized, lu2021linearized}.
+This has been used in many \emph{Jacobian} ADMM both in convex \cite{li2020distributed, deng2017parallel, chang2014multi} and nonconvex \cite{liu2019linearized, lu2021linearized} settings.
 Note that the subproblems \eqref{eq:x-update} are either convex or nonconvex optimization over the local constraints $\X_i$, depending on $f_i$.
-There are many first-order solvers available for solving those subproblems, such as the projected gradient method \cite{jain2017non} and the proximal gradient method \cite{li2015accelerated}.
-This paper focuses on developing the general decomposition framework for the distributed computation and therefore will not discuss those solution methods in detail.
-The major difference of the proximal ADMM from the existing AL methods is that we have modified the \texttt{Dual update} by imposing a discounting factor $(1-\tau)$ ($\tau \in [0, 1)$) (Step 4).
-The idea and motivation behind are to update the dual variables by the constraints residual in a discounted manner so as to bound the dual variables in the iterative process, which has been identified as critical to draw the theoretical convergence.
+There are many first-order solvers to solve those subproblems, such as the projected gradient method \cite{jain2017non} and the proximal gradient method \cite{li2015accelerated}.
+This paper focuses on developing a general distribute framework for solving problem \eqref{pp:problem template} and will not discuss the subproblems in detail.
+The major difference of the proximal ADMM from the existing distributed AL methods is that we have modified the \texttt{Dual update} by imposing a discounting factor $(1-\tau)$ ($\tau \in [0, 1)$) (Step 4).
+The idea and motivation behind are to update the dual variables by the constraints residual in a discounted manner so as to bound the dual variables in the iterative process, which has been identified as critical to draw theoretical convergence.
 In this setting, the dual variables are the \emph{discounted} running sum of the constraints residual, i.e.,

 {